-The concrete industry is valued at $50 billion in 2015 in the United States alone.
-That year 80 million tons of Portland cement were made or roughly the weight of about 90 Golden Gate Bridges or 12 Hoover Dams.
-Given the durability of Roman concrete and the substantial carbon dioxide emissions resulting from Portland cement manufacturing, why aren’t we doing it more like the Romans?
+The concrete industry was valued at $50 billion in 2015 in the United States alone.
+That year, 80 million tons of Portland cement were made or roughly the weight of about 90 Golden Gate Bridges or 12 Hoover Dams.
+Given the durability of Roman concrete and the substantial carbon dioxide emissions resulting from Portland cement manufacturing, why aren't we doing it more like the Romans?

 It's not that easy at all, says Jackson.
 The Romans were quite fortunate to find volcanic ash in their vicinity.
 Also, the ingredients for their concrete recipe can't be adapted anywhere in the world.
 "They observed that volcanic ash grew cements to produce the tuff.
 We don't have those rocks in a lot of the world, so there would have to be substitutions made," Jackson said.

-Additionally, Roman concrete takes time to develop strength from seawater and features less compressive strength than typical Portland cement.
+Additionally, Roman concrete takes time to develop strength from seawater and has less compressive strength than typical Portland cement.